RobertTalbert/discretecs/MTH225-Winter2024/course-docs/MTH 225 Fall 2024 Syllabus.md

 Academic misconduct is a serious matter and carries significant consequences, up to and including failure of the course and possible suspension from the university.
 In all cases, the guidelines established in the GVSU catalog and GVSU student code will be followed.
 I reserve the right to discuss the nature and origins of any assignment with any student before assessing it.

-**There is no reason to consider engaging in academic misconduct, given the liberal revise-resubmit policy on most work.** Rather than engage in academic misconduct and putting your entire career at risk, simply turn in your best complete good-faith effort on assignments.
-And then, if revisions are needed, you'll typically get the chance.
+**There is no reason to engage in academic misconduct, given our revise-resubmit policy.** Rather than engage in academic misconduct and putting your entire career at risk, simply turn in your best complete good-faith effort on assignments.
+And then, if revisions are needed, you'll get the chance, and you can learn a lot from the revision using feedback.
 The important thing in MTH 225 is not the grade, it's the understanding and growth you get from engaging in a feedback loop on your work.

 If you are in a life situation where you are considering thowing away your future in order to engage in academic misconduct, **don't do it**.
 Talk to me ASAP about what you're struggling with, and then let's see if there are legitimate options for help.